 African Chicken Peanut Stew combines so many different flavors and textures to create a bowl of comfort and deliciousness!!
 Chicken, sweet potatoes, tomatoes, fresh ginger, spices, and peanut butter make perfect bowl of soup packed with nutrition!
+30 minutes of cook time is all you need.
 Paleo and Whole30 options.

 I know it may sound different, but I’m telling you guys, this one is a winner!!
 Back in Germany, we had this yummy African restaurant that my family all loved to visit.
 Lots of peanut, spices, and ginger flavor in their dishes.
 We loved everything about that place: the flat bread, the eat with your hands concept, I need to find a local African restaurant.